 Internal walls

 Repair category 1

-Notes No obvious defects.
+Notes Internal partitions are noted to be in acceptable condition.

 Floors including sub-floors

 Repair category 1

-Notes Floors are noted to be level and even.
+Notes Floors are generally level and even.
+However we did note that some of the floorboards in one of the bedrooms are loose in places and require to be re-secured.